Roberto Guerrero: British Formula Ford 1600

 Guerrero began competing in British Formula Ford 1600 in 1978.
 He took eight wins during the season.

 Formula Three

 British Formula 3

 Guerrero competed in Vandervell British Formula 3 for Angila Cars in an Argo JM3-Toyota.
-He finished 9th in points with 15 points.
+He finished ninth in the standings with fifteen points.

 Guerrero returned to the series in 1980 with Argo Racing Cars in an Argo JM6-Toyota.
 During the season he scored five victories at Thruxton Circuit (twice), Cadwell Park, Brands Hatch and Oulton Park.
-He tied for second in points with Kenneth Acheson, each with 95 points.
+He tied for second in the standings with Kenneth Acheson, each with 95 points.

 European Formula Three

 While competing in British Formula 3 Guerrero competed in European Formula Three.
 He again drove for Angila Cars in an Argo JM3-Toyota.
-At the end of the season he scored 2 points to finish in 25th place in the championship.
+At the end of the season he scored two points to finish in 25th place in the championship.